 Thus, for each player i, the probability of $t'i$ conditional on $t_i$ is independent of $(t{-i}, \theta)$ .
-In the one player special case, individual sufficiency reduces to the sufficiency ordering on experiments of Blackwell (1951), (1953).
-An equivalent way of stating the condition is that, for each player i, the probability of $(t{-i}, \theta)$ conditional on $t_i$ is independent of $t'i$ .
-Thus the key property of this extension of Blackwell's order is that an agent's signal $t'i$ in the combined information structure $S^$ must not only not provide new information about $\theta$ relative to $t_i$ but must also not provide new information about $t{-i}$ .
-Thus while signals $t'i$ may be correlated with each other, i.e., with $t'{-i}$ , they do not convey any additional information about beliefs and higher order beliefs, represented by $(t{-i}, \theta)$ .
-Crucially, while we only require the conditional independence properties to hold player by player, we do require them to hold in the same combined information structure.
-We postpone until Section 5.2 a discussion of many natural alternative extensions of the Blackwell order to the many player case, and how they have been used in the existing literature.
+In the one-player special case, individual sufficiency reduces to the sufficiency ordering on experiments of Blackwell [1951], [1953].
+An equivalent way of stating the condition, using the pairwise Markov property of conditional independence, is that, for each player i, the probability of $(t{-i}, \theta)$ conditional on $t_i$ is independent of $t'i$ .
+Thus the key property of this extension of Blackwell's order is that an agent's signal $t'i$ in the combined information structure $S^$ neither provides new information about $\theta$ relative to $t_i$ nor provides new information about $t{-i}$ .
+Thus while the signals $t'i$ may be correlated across agent, i.e., with $t'{-i}$ , they do not convey any additional information about beliefs and higher order beliefs represented by $(t{-i}, \theta)$ .
+Crucially, while we only require the conditional independence properties to hold player-by-player, we do require them to hold in the same combined information structure.
+We postpone until Section 5.2 a discussion of alternative extensions of the Blackwell order to the many-player case, and how they have been used in the existing literature.

-This order inherits two key properties of Blackwell's order in the one player case.
-First, for any given experiment (i.e., one player information structure), we can define its canonical representation to be the one where we merge signals that give rise to the same posterior over states and label signals according to their posteriors over states; two experiments are sufficient for each other if and only if they have the same canonical representation.
+The partial order of individual sufficiency inherits two key properties of Blackwell's order in the oneplayer case.
+First, for any given experiment (i.e., one-player information structure), we can define its canonical representation to be the one where we merge signals that give rise to the same posterior over states and label signals according to their posteriors over states; two experiments are sufficient for each other if and only if they have the same canonical representation.
 Second, if you start with an experiment, and then the decision maker observes an additional signal, then the combined experiment is trivially sufficient for the original experiment.
 But a converse is also true.
 If an experiment is sufficient for another, then we can start with the latter experiment, provide an additional signal to the player, and show that the combined experiment has the same canonical representation as the former.